- Eat Right

 Signs of a folic acid deficiency

 The signs of folic acid deficiency can be subtle.
-You may have diarrhea, anaemia, loss of appetite, and weight loss, as well as weakness, a sore tongue, headaches, heart palpitations, and irritability.
+You may have diarrhea, anemia, loss of appetite, and weight loss, as well as weakness, a sore tongue, headaches, heart palpitations, and irritability.

 Food sources of folic acid